 Intending authors should submit three copies of their manuscript on A4 size paper, typewritten on one side only, with double-spacing and wide margins.
 The maximum length of articles is 8000 words.
 The Harvard system of referencing should be used: full details of this, and further detailed guidance for authors, is contained in our Notes for Authors.

-The Howard Journal of Criminal Justice has now adopted ScholarOne Manuscripts, for online manuscript submission and peer review.
+The Howard Journal of Crime and Justice has now adopted ScholarOne Manuscripts, for online manuscript submission and peer review.
 The new system brings with it a whole host of benefits including:

 - Quick and easy submission